• Skip to primary navigation

 side shot of roasting tomato

-Mixing: Remove the charred skin of tomatoes.
+Mixing: Remove the charred skin of the tomatoes.
 Roughly chop the roasted tomatoes, green chilli, and coriander for a rustic texture.
 Mix with salt and mustard oil.
 Or you can process them together in a food processor.

-Serving Suggestions:
+Serving Suggestion

-You can serve it as a side dish with any Indian main-course curry or dal.
-Or simply serve it with masala potato fry and paratha for a hearty meal.
+Bhune Tamatar Ki Chutney is one multi-purpose Indian dip that can be served in many ways.
+You can serve it as a side dish with Indian main-course curry or dal.
+Or serve it with masala potato fry and paratha for a hearty meal.

 Roasted Tomato Chutney can also be served as a dip with snacks and munchies.
+It is one of the quickest, tastiest condiments that can be done in no time.

 aerial shot of roasted tomato chutney in a steel bowl with a spoon